marklogic/marklogic-spark-connector/CONTRIBUTING.md

 7. Click on "Use the global setting" and then "Create project".
 8. On the "Analysis Method" page, click on "Locally".
 9. In the "Provide a token" panel, click on "Generate".
 Copy the token.
-10. Add `systemProp.sonar.token=your token pasted here` to `gradle-local.properties` in the root of your project, creating that file if it does not exist yet.
+10. Add `systemProp.sonar.login=your token pasted here` to `gradle-local.properties` in the root of your project, creating that file if it does not exist yet.

 To run SonarQube, run the following Gradle tasks using Java 17, which will run all the tests with code coverage and